rsbertolini/Credit_Risk_Analysis/README.md

 ## Summary:
 I would not recommend the lender to use these prediction algorithms.
 All of the algorithms for high risk predictions had very low precision.
-There was a lot of inaccuracy around a large subset of applicants getting classified as high risk that were actually low risk so this presents a large missed opportunity for revenue.
+There was a lot of inaccuracy around a large subset of applicants getting classified as high risk that were actually low risk so this presents a missed revenue opportunity.